agrc/gis.utah.gov/data/discover-server-information/index.md

 Take a look at this blog post for information about [Printing Web Maps with Discover Services]({{"/printing-web-maps-with-discover-services/" | prepend:site.baseurl}}).

-### Archive Services
+### Google Archive Services
 {: .text-left}

-In addition to the statewide `Google` imagery service layer there are archive layers available (ex. `Google 2011archive`).
-As new imagery is collected and added to the `Google` layer the new imagery is also placed into the layer that corresponds to the year the imagery was collected.
-If you are not seeing the <a href="{{ "/downloads/ArchiveServices.png" | prepend: site.baseurl }}"> archive service layers</a> simply go to ArcCatalog or ArcMap's Catalog Viewer and right-click the GIS Server connection created to access the imagery service and select `Refresh`.
+In addition to the statewide `Google` imagery service layer there are archive layers available (ex. `Google 2011archive`) of the Google imagery organized by year collected.

 ### Google Flight Dates
 {: .text-left}